 Price Discrimination Increases Your App Revenue because you are effectively tailoring your app’s price to different segments of users.
 You may be able to price your app at $4.99 in the US and other wealthy nations, but sales would be very limited if the same price is applied to Third World countries.
-So implementing dissimilar prices for the same app to suit what individual users are willing to pay will solve this problem, and grow your app revenue by a great deal.
+So implementing dissimilar prices for the same app to suit what individual users are willing to pay will solve this problem, as well as investing in some Bitcoins for your app.
+Visit the Midas Letter Crypto News to learn more about bitcoins and how to invest using cryptocurrency and grow your app revenue by a great deal.

 Figure 1: Will pricing this US$14.99 app lower in less-affluent countries increase its revenue?
 Source: play.google.com

 Price Your App Depending On The Country’s GDP.
 Google Play allows you to price the same app differently based on geographic locations (Figure 2).
 Why not take advantage of this per-country allowable pricing to execute price discrimination?
 If you are not sure how to price your app in each country, look at the country’s Gross Domestic Product (GDP).
 The GDP is a pretty good gauge of a nation’s standard of living.
 Scale your app price in proportion to the country’ GDP.